 The centers for disease control recommend strength training on 2 or more days a week that work all major muscle groups (legs, hips, back, neck, abdomen, chest, shoulders, and arms).
 Choose varied workouts to focus on all 4 spinal curvatures.
 It is especially beneficial to focus on the deep neck muscles because studies have shown it can improve the ability to maintain an upright posture of the cervical spine.

 Ice applications are known for their analgesic effect.
 The most effective protocol is repeated application of 10 minutes duration.
-The target temperature is reduction* of 10-15 degrees C. Using repeated, rather than continuous, ice applications helps sustain reduced* muscle temperature without compromising the skin and allows the superficial skin temperature to return to normal while deeper muscle temperature remains low.
+The target temperature is the reduction of 10-15 degrees C. Using repeated, rather than continuous, ice applications help sustain reduced muscle temperature without compromising the skin and allow the superficial skin temperature to return to normal while deeper muscle temperature remains low.

 Prevention is the key to success, however seeking the guidance of a health care professional can assist your postural retraining.
+You can also prevent the symptoms from aggravating by using a joint pain supplement.
+You can take a quick scan of Omega XL; a pain relief supplement designed to eliminate your joint pain.
 Remember, your spine goes everywhere with you, take care of it.